AdityaPrasad275/Leetcode_DSA/Sliding Window/longest substring without repeating characters.md

 }
 ```
 ## Time Complexity: $O(n)$
 One loop over the string.
 Each character is inserted and erased from the set atmost once.
-Insert and erase operations are $O(1)$ for unorder_set.
+Insert, erase and count operations are $O(1)$ for unordered_set.
 Space complexity is $O(n)$ for the set.